-This bill amends existing law to clarify that municipalities have the authority to enforce local health ordinances concerning septic safety and maintenance in relation to accessory dwelling units (ADUs).
-Specifically, it modifies RSA 674:72, I to state that while municipalities must allow one ADU in all zoning districts that permit single-family dwellings, they are not permitted to impose stricter septic system requirements than those mandated by the Department of Environmental Services.
-The new legal language inserted into the bill emphasizes that the provisions do not restrict the adoption or enforcement of municipal health ordinances related to the inspection, maintenance, upgrade, or replacement of subsurface sanitary disposal systems, ensuring the safety and adequacy of these systems.
+This bill clarifies the authority of municipalities to enforce local health ordinances concerning septic systems and maintenance in relation to accessory dwelling units (ADUs).
+It amends RSA 674:72, I to state that while municipalities must allow one ADU as a matter of right in all zoning districts that permit single-family dwellings, they retain the right to adopt and enforce health ordinances related to subsurface sanitary disposal systems.
+The new language specifies that municipalities are not required to impose stricter septic system requirements than those mandated by the Department of Environmental Services.

 As Amended by the House: 674:72